Bringing business leaders to campus and the community

 The Expert Insights speaker series is a new program from the VCU School of Business, sponsored by Universal Corporation, that brings leaders and the community to campus to share their practical expertise and discuss today’s most pressing issues.

-Across four free events — two in the fall and two in the spring — students, faculty, staff and community members will hear from professionals in culture, technology, sustainability and entrepreneurship.
+Across three free events — one in the fall and two in the spring — students, faculty, staff and community members will hear from professionals in culture, technology, sustainability and entrepreneurship.

 Paul C. Harris